 That's Donald Trump's policies.

-All you I want to call you a racist just because, because, because people Stormy and Muller are over for now.
+All you, I want to call you a racist just because, because, because people.

-You know, more by more than 900,000 people lived in Baltimore in 1970.
+You know, by more than 900,000 people lived in Baltimore in 1970.

-Well, it's now below 700,000 for the first time since World War One.
+In 1990, it's now below 700,000 for the first time since World War I. People are leaving because it's not safe anymore.

 Homicide rate, highest in the country.

-And we're gonna we're gonna get upset, but only if Trump says it, not if Bernie says it.
+And we're going to get upset, but only if Trump says it, not if Bernie says it, only if Trump says it, not the mayor says it.

-I mean, you don't get any higher when you look at the numbers and you see that yeah, the statistics are pretty damning.
+I mean, you don't get any higher when you look at the numbers and you see that, yeah, the statistics are pretty damning.

 When you look at cities with violent crime, highest murder rate, that would be Baltimore.

-Well, according to population, Baltimore number two behind St. Louis.
+Cities with the highest murder rate, well, according to population, Baltimore number two behind St. Louis.

 And people are complaining because Donald Trump actually said it.

-That's where you're hundred.
+That's where you're 100%.

-I mean, it's these are insane numbers.
+I mean, these are insane numbers.

 Just insane.

-Anyway, we got a lot of other stuff.
+Anyway, we've got a lot of other stuff we're going to get to.

 We have this week coming a lot of breaking news as it relates to the deep state.

-Um we're gonna learn some things this week.
+We're going to learn some things this week.

 How do I say this without giving the story away?

-That we now have a copy of the DOJ's immunity agreements with Hillary Clinton's lawyers, Cheryl Mills and Heather Samuelson, and what they did to offer favorable treatment should shock your conscience.
+This is pretty amazing that we now have a copy of the DOJ's immunity agreements with Hillary Clinton's lawyers, Cheryl Mills and Heather Samuelson.

-Um, and we'll get to that today.
+And we'll get to that today.

-Uh, we also have the latest on election 2020.
+We also have the latest on election 2020.

 Oh, by the way, critics of Joe Biden now are targeting him, saying his crime bill targeting African Americans was racist.